netzahdzc/oHealth-Context/README.md

 # SCHEMAS

 Data schemas specify the format and content of data, such as blood glucose readings, blood pressure, body fat percentage, calories burned, among others; which affects how pre-defined programs might compute data.
-On the other hand, data usually comes from different devices and/or platforms, which enrich but difficult a more interesting across-data analysis.
+On the other hand, data usually comes from different devices and platforms, which enrich but difficult a more interesting across-data analysis.
 Thus, a standard schema serves as a single source of documentation that can be referenced whenever and wherever the data points are used.

-The schemas defined in this document are meaningful in distinctions for each clinical measure; for instance, to sense heart rate data, blood pressure, sugar level, so forth, increasing the overall clinical utility of digital health data and improving the ability of developers to quickly build clinically usable outcomes.
+The schemas defined in this document are meaningful in distinctions for each clinical measure.
+For instance, to sense heart rate data, blood pressure, sugar level, so forth, increasing the overall clinical utility of digital health data and improving the ability of developers to build clinically beneficial outcomes quickly.
 As proof of concept, we have developed a mobile phone application, named [MA-Test](https://bitbucket.org/netzahdzc/ma-test).
 Thus, we have defined a reduced and specific set of schemas aimed at measuring the risk of fall for an older adult; as described next.

 # References
 * Estrie D, Sim I. Health care delivery.
 Open mHealth architecture: an engine for health care innovation.
 Science 2010 Nov 5;330(6005):759-760.
 * Data Observation Network for Earth (DataONE).
 Data Citation and Attribution; https://www.dataone.org/citing-dataone (accessed Sep.
 2016).
 * Voss, EA., Makadia, R., Matcho, A., Ma, Q., Knoll, C., Scheme, M., DeFalco, FJ., Lonche, A., Zhu, V., Ryan, PB.
 (2015).
-Feasibility and utility of applications of the common data model to multiple, disparate observational health databases.
+Feasibility and utility of applications for the common data model to multiple, disparate observational health databases.
 Journal of the American Medical Informatics Association.
 22(3):553-64.